sansible/php/README.md

     - sansible.php
 ~~~

-If you want to install some extra PHP packages, simply add it to `php.extras` list.
+If you want to install some extra PHP packages, simply add it to `sansible_php_extras` list.

 ~~~YML
 - name: My Awesome Playbook